ISISComputingGroup/ibex_developers_manual/Transtechnik-Power-Supply.md

 # Transtechnik Power Supply

-The Transtechnik power supply is a modular system being used on RIKEN for crossfield magnets.
+The Transtechnik power supply is a modular system being used on RIKEN for cross-field magnets.
 Similar models are also used on the ISIS Accelerator.

 Each power supply module provides 100A typically - so for a rack containing a controller and 5 power supply modules, this indicates a 500A supply.
 Max voltage is 125V.